rparak/Unity3D_Robotics_ACOPOStrak/README.md

 The project is focused on a simple demonstration of client / server communication via OPC UA, which is implemented in Unity3D (Server - B&R Automation PLC, Client - Unity3D).
 The project demonstrates the Digital-Twin of the ACOPOStrak with some additional functions.
 The application uses performance optimization using multi-threaded programming.

+Example of a simple data processing application (OPC UA):

+[OPC UA B&R Automation - Data Processing](https://github.com/rparak/OPCUA_Simple)

+The main idea of the application is to demonstrate the control of an amazing machine that can be used for adaptive production.
+For visual inspection of the object, we use a B&R 2D camera/sensor with additional light and the entire control program (shuttle control, alarm handling, and others) is programmed on the PLC (OPC UA Server).

 The Unity3d digital-twin application is used to visualize the scene and randomly change the colors of objects.
 The application also uses a package (Human-Machine interface - mappView) for data visualization.
 This data can be viewed locally on the PC panel or remotely on any device using a standard web browser (data management in mappView is completely based on OPC UA).

-Example of a simple data processing application (OPC UA):

-[OPC UA B&R Automation - Data Processing](https://github.com/rparak/OPCUA_Simple)

 Main functions of the ACOPOStrak Digital-Twin model:
 - Camera Control